Skip to main content

 Hampden Park is Scotland’s national football stadium and home ground to lower league team, Queen’s Park.
 Glasgow’s ‘Old Firm’ clubs, Celtic and Rangers are by far the most successful in Scotland with rivalry between the teams embedded in Scottish culture.

-Unmissable stadium tours
+Unmissable stadium tours and experiences

 Visit Old Trafford and follow in the footsteps of legendary players.